An overview of configuration options when setting up a Network with Zorus Network Security

 For IPv4 a /0 designates 4,294,967,296 IP Addresses while a /32 designates just a single IP address.

-Examples of the notation as well as the ranges for each integer distinction can be found at this site: IPv4 / IPv6 CIDR - IP.SB
+Examples of the notation as well as the ranges for each integer distinction can be found at this site: IPv4 CIDR - IP.SB

-Zorus Network Security only allows CIDR ranges for IPv4 to be between /24 and /32 while IPv6 only allows for between /48 and /128.
+Zorus Network Security only allows CIDR ranges for IPv4 to be between /24 and /32.
 DNS addresses must conform with the RFC standard.

 Option 3: Dynamic DNS Address

-Small business or homes frequently do not buy expensive network hardware nor register for explicit static IP Addresses and so their networks are given a “dynamic” or “possibly changing” IP address from their Internet Service Provider (ISP).
+Small businesses or homes frequently do not buy expensive network hardware nor register for explicit static IP Addresses, so their networks are given a “dynamic” or “possibly changing” IP address from their Internet Service Provider (ISP).

-Thus Dynamic DNS clients such as No-IP will run on a computer or piece of hardware at a location and periodically send up what that device is resolving as it’s public global IP Address.
+Because ISPs can change the IP address at any time, using Dynamic DNS (DDNS) is the best option.
+DDNS clients periodically update what that device is resolving as its public global IP Address.
 This address is then bound through their system to a “DNS Address” that they have in their records that you register with them.
-Instead of providing a hard-set IP Address you can instead provide this “DNS Address” that will resolve to where your client is pushing any IP address changes from.
+Instead of providing a hard-set IP address, you instead provide this “DNS Address” that will resolve to where the DDNS client is pushing any IP address changes from.

-Example: How To Set Up Dynamic DNS Client (No-IP)
+Example: How To Set Up Dynamic DNS Client with No-IP